Defining a Reporter: EurekAlert! and the Question of Access

 Full disclosure: I’ve worked with EurekAlert for years in my capacity as a university PIO, and I’ve found it easy to work with.
-The user interface is great, and it give me the ability to reach reporters who I might not have known about otherwise.
+The user interface is great, and it gives me the ability to reach reporters who I might not have known about otherwise.
 So, as a PIO, I give it two thumbs up.

 But I recently learned that a science blogger I know was denied when she tried to register as a reporter, despite the fact that she writes for a large, internationally-known news site.
 That seemed odd to me, so I did two things: I contacted EurekAlert to ask about it, and I posted a question on Twitter.
 Here’s what I posted: “Reporters/bloggers: have you tried to register with EurekAlert! and been turned down?
 Please let me know.”

 I wasn’t prepared for the response I got.
 There were a lot of responses on Twitter, and quite a few more via direct message and email.
 A lot of science writers – bloggers and freelance reporters – have been denied access by EurekAlert.
 Why were they denied?
 Some of them were denied because they were also graduate students.
 Some, because they were also active members of the research community.
 Some, because their blogs are supported by nonprofit organizations, rather than conventional news companies.
 Some, because they have other jobs on the side.
 This surprised me – a lot of these folks are science writers whose work I admire.

 But what was even more surprising was that some of the responses I got were from people who write for major news outlets.
 They requested anonymity, and I’ll respect that.
 But trust me when I say that you probably know who some of these writers are, and you definitely know the outlets they write for.